-5.1.1 Section 4 showed how to measure the sensitivity of the value of a with-profits policy guarantee to movements in underlying asset share.
-From this we were able to identify a hedge portfolio for the guarantee.
-In this section we extend this analysis to gain insight into the potential profit variability of a life office which owns with-profits guarantees and into the potential impact of different management strategies on the level of prudential (risk-based) capital held.
+Section 4 showed how to measure the sensitivity of the value of a with-profits policy guarantee to movements in underlying asset share.
+From this, we were able to identify a hedge portfolio for the guarantee.
+In this section we extend this analysis to gain insight into the potential profit variability of a life office which owns with-profit guarantees and into the potential impact of different management strategies on the level of prudential (risk-based) capital held.
 You may recall from above that this policy's guarantees were valued at £648.
 As in the previous section, we will use a Monte-Carlo model to develop our analysis.
-Various 'candidate' strategies for the management of the assets backing the guarantee will be analysed (note that this does not affect the investment policy for the asset shares of the with-profits policy - this is taken as an 'input', and we are now concerned with managing the assets backing the resulting guarantee cost of £648 in a way that minimises the risks to the office).
+Various 'candidate' strategies for the management of the assets backing the guarantee will be analysed (note this does not affect the investment policy for the asset shares of the with-profits policy - this is taken as an 'input', and we are now concerned with managing the assets backing the resulting guarantee cost of £648 in a way that minimises the risks to the office).

-5.2 Changes in the Guarantee Fair Value
+5.1 Changes in the guarantee fair value

-5.2.1 Let us begin by reviewing the sensitivity of the guarantee value.
-Figure 5.1 shows the guarantee fair value at the end of the year as a function of the asset share return earned over that year.
-In this figure we assume that option-implied volatilities (and so the asset model calibration) are unchanged from the original valuation date (where the guarantee fair value was estimated at $\pounds 648$).
+Let us begin by reviewing the sensitivity of the guarantee value.
+Exhibit 5.1 shows the guarantee fair value at the end of the year as a function of the asset share return earned over that year.
+In this exhibit, we assume option-implied volatilities (and so the asset model calibration) are unchanged from the original valuation date (where the guarantee fair value was estimated at £648).